openagentic/llm-zero-prompt-for-python/README.md

 # llm-zero-prompt-for-python
-LLM-Zero-Prompt is an open Python library to enable easy interaction with LLM without getting into prompting.
+LLM-Zero-Prompt is an open Python library that enables easy interaction with LLM without getting prompted.

-LLM-Zero-Prompt for Python is a code-first library designed for seamless interaction with large language models, such as OpenAI's.
-This library addresses the inherent fragility of traditional prompting methods in large language models.
-Handcrafted prompts often need to be more effective when models change, primarily due to model drift.
+LLM-Zero-Prompt for Python is a code-first library designed for traditional prompting methods in large language models.
+Handcrafted prompts often must be more effective when models change, primarily due to model drift.
+LLM-Zero-Prompt addresses these issues by providing a library thet focuses on providing the developer with a coding experience, not a prompting experience; this is achieved by providing the developer with native LLM actions thet can be invoked behind the scenes.
+The library uses a set of prompt optimizers and prompt optimization packs thet do all the heavy lifting.
+Each LLM connector has its prompt optimization packs.
+Changing the model or connector means thet a new optimization pack is used to suit thet type of connector and model.
+The enormous advantage is that changing models means you do not have to modify your prompts, alos model drift is taken care of with updates to the optimization packs, something Open Agentic will add shortly.
+You can download and update prompt optimization packs for MML models.

 ## Overview